Wilbert J. McKeachie Teaching Excellence Award

 d) comments on student evaluations related to increased interest in the field of psychology

-a) description and sample of methods, materials, and course syllabi;
+a) description and sample of methods, materials, and course syllabi;3.
+Outstanding performance as a classroom teacher (either as instructor of record or teaching assistant):

 b) evidence of successful evaluation of methods, materials, and course syllabi

-a) student evaluations (submit summaries of no more than the last 5 years; please do not include raw teaching evaluation information; please type up any handwritten comments)
+a) student evaluations (submit summaries of no more than the last 5 years; please do not include raw teaching evaluation information; please type up any handwritten comments)4.
+Concerns with professional identity as a teacher of psychology:

 b) evaluative observations by faculty and/or peers